DHCross/book-md-tools/CnC Docs/02 CZ Ruins Mouths of Madness Reforged.md

 This is where general meetings are held and gatherings prior to a religious ceremony.
 There are **2 orc guards** stationed here.
 They stand in the 10-foot-long passage at the north side, thus protecting the door to the chieftain's chamber (#35).
 They will not be immediately observed if the PCs enter this chamber, potentially surprising the party.
 Unless silenced before they are aware of the PCs, they will have let loose their battle cries and thus alert the chieftain of intrusion

-**Orc Guards x 2:** _(These lawful evil humanoids' vital stats are HD 1d8, HP 7, AC 14, MV 30 ft.
-Their saves are physical.
-Their special abilities are darkvision 60 ft. and light sensitivity [-1 to attacks in bright light].
-They have piecemeal armor, shield, short bow, arrows x 6, war hammer, and 1d8 ep.
-XP: 5+1)_
+**Orc Guards x 2:** _(These HD 1(d8) orc guards’ vital statistics are HP 7 each.
+AC 14.
+MV 30 ft. disposition evil/law.
+Their primary attributes are physical.
+They wear piecemeal armor and a shield.
+They carry a short bow with 6 arrows, a war hammer, and 1d8 electrum in coin each.
+Their special abilities include darkvision 60 ft. and light sensitivity (–1 to attack rolls in bright light).
+XP 5+1.)_

 ### >>[begin boxed text]<<